Places power in your hands!

 1) You can move around the screen and select option as is shown in the screenshot image below.

-3) Add some Power Generation e.g. 40 MW solar.
-In this case, see how the Cost of Electricity falls from 33.5 pence per kWh to 32.0 pence as you are now generating a small amount of relatively cheap power on the Isle of Man.
+4) Add some Power Generation e.g. 40 MW solar.
+In this case, see how the Cost of Electricity falls from 31 to 29 p/kWh as you are now generating a small amount of relatively cheap power on the Isle of Man.
 You can see the Proportion of costs in RESULTS.
-Note also that there is Sufficient capacity of Interconnection.
+Note also that there is still Sufficient capacity of interconnection.
+If there is no interconnection and no energy storage, the Isle of Man grid would easily become overloaded with too much renewable energy when there is minimum electricity demand (c.20 MW).

-4) Move the dials on Your Electricity Bill e.g. Quarterly Units of 500 kWh.
-In RESULTS, you will see that you will be paying £70 more per year (Annual penalty on your electricity bill) compared to the current Manx electricity price of 28.5 pence per kWh (shown in Settings – gear icon near the top of the window).
-Today’s price is high because the gas which is used to generate electricity at Pulrose power station is relatively expensive.
+5) Move the dials on Your Electricity Bill e.g. Quarterly Units of 500 kWh.
+In RESULTS, you will see that you will be paying £20 more per year (Annual penalty on your electricity bill, shown in red) compared to the current Manx electricity price of 28.5 p/kWh (look in Settings – gear icon near the top of the window).
+Even 28.5 p/kWh is high because the gas which is used to generate electricity at Pulrose power station is relatively expensive.

-5) Add more Power Generation e.g. 100 MW wind.
-In this case, the Cost of Electricity falls from 32.0 pence per kWh to 20.2 pence as you are now generating a significant amount of relatively cheap renewable power on the Isle of Man.
+6) Add more Power Generation e.g. 120 MW wind.
+In this case, the Cost of Electricity falls from 29 to 17 p/kWh as you are now generating a significant amount of relatively cheap renewable power on the Isle of Man.
 Nonetheless, it is still necessary to export excess power (when the wind is generating more than is being used on the Isle of Man) and import power (when there is insufficient supply of electricity from wind and solar to meet demand).
-You will see in RESULTS that there is now Insufficient capacity of Interconnection, which you can solve by increasing the capacity of Interconn to 180 MW.
-The cost of this extra or larger subsea cable has to be paid for, as does the imported electricity, so the Cost of Electricity increases, in this case to 22.7 pence per kWh.
+You can see the shortfall (99 GWh per year) by temporarily switching Interconn. to 0 MW.
+You will see in RESULTS that 60 MW interconnection is now Insufficient capacity (red light), which you can solve by increasing the capacity of Interconn. to 180 MW.
+The cost of this extra or larger subsea cable has to be paid for, as does the imported electricity, so the Cost of Electricity increases, in this case to 22 p/kWh.

-6) One effective way of dealing with the mismatch between power supply (from variable wind and solar) and electricity demand (fluctuating on-Island consumption) is by adding some on-Island Energy Storage, e.g. 240 MWh (batteries and pumped hydro).
+7) One effective way of dealing with the mismatch between power supply (from variable wind and solar) and electricity demand (fluctuating on-Island consumption) is by adding some Energy Storage, e.g. 240 MWh (batteries and pumped hydro).
 Although storage requires investment this can be spread over, for example, 20 years.
 At the same time, very little expensive electricity has to be imported.
-Therefore, in this example the Cost of Electricity falls to 15.8 pence per kWh.
-You will see now in RESULTS that the Isle of Man has achieved 100% Energy Self-Sufficiency, that the Annual saving on your electricity bill is £252 and that On-Island Carbon Emissions are now only 6500 tonnes CO2 per year, significantly less than the present day 227,000 tonnes CO2 per year from burning gas at Pulrose.
+Therefore, with 240 MWh storage the Cost of Electricity falls to 16 p/kWh.
+You can now reduce the amount of interconnection to 120 MW which in turn lowers the electricity cost to 14p/kWh.
+You will see in RESULTS that the Isle of Man has achieved greater than 100% Energy Self-Sufficiency, that the Annual saving on your electricity bill is £282 and that Carbon Emissions are now only 7000 tonnes CO2 per year, significantly less than present day (227,000 tonnes CO2 per year from burning gas at Pulrose).

-7) Now try out other combinations of Power Generation, Storage and Interconn to see if you can reach better results.
-Further information on the different sources of power and the size of capacity available can be found in a dropdown by clicking on the question mark located between Tutorial and Sponsors near the top of the page**.
+8) Now try out other combinations of Power Generation, Storage and Interconn. to see if you can achieve better results.
+For example, you can reduce the amount of wind and solar power and then try adding other sources of power.
+The goals are to get to 100% or more self-sufficiency, as well as 22 p/kWh or less and no more than 15,000 tonnes CO2 emissions per year.
+Further information on the different sources of power and the power capacities available can be found in a dropdown by clicking on the question mark located between Tutorial and Sponsors near the top of the page**.

-A 10 MW wind farm on the Isle of Man will typically generate an average of 3-5 MW power or 25-45 MWh energy per year.
-This is because the strength of the wind varies.
+A 10 MW wind farm on the Isle of Man will typically generate an average of 3-5 MW power or 20-45 MWh energy per year, as the strength of the wind varies.
 In this case, ‘10 MW’ refers to the maximum power the turbine or turbines can generate – when the wind is blowing hard.
-The ratio of the average power to the maximum power is known as the capacity factor (30%-50% in this example).
-Although somewhat cheaper to build, a 10 MW solar park will produce on average only 1 MW of power or 10 GWh per year (a capacity factor of around 11%).
-Each power source shown in the app has a different capacity factor, except for hydro, biomass and nuclear plants which, between servicing and maintenance periods, can run at maximum power, provided there is sufficient water or fuel.
+The ratio of the average power to the maximum power is known as the capacity factor (23%-51% in this example).
+Although somewhat cheaper to build, a 10 MW solar park will produce only on average 1 MW or 10 GWh per year because it has a lower capacity factor (11-12%).
+Strong sun is relatively rare and there is no sunlight at night.
+Each power source shown in the app has a different capacity factor, except for hydro, biomass and nuclear plants which can run at maximum power, provided there is sufficient water or fuel and whilst no servicing or maintenance is required.

 **Additional documentation can be requested from dquirk@dtu.dk.
 Alternatively, please refer to the Knowledge Hub and News sections of this website where more information is available.